ud-turkic/udtw23/README.md

 # UDturkic
-Resources for UD Turkic language workshop
+Resources for UD Turkic language workshop.

+### To-dos for the contributors
+- Translation of the sample sentences into other Turkic languages

+### Notes
+Please push your files (tranlsations, annotations etc) to the dev branch.